cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 This sets the path of the directory in which bind-chroot compatible configuration files will be created.
 In most situations, this should be automatically detected by default (set to an empty string).

-Please refer to the {% linkup title:"Managing DNS" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing DNS]({% link manuals/2.8.0/3/4/2_-_Managing_DNS.md %}) section for more details.

 ### bind_master
 * **type:** String